Apex-Turbine/phoenix-doc/Components/Outputs/SQLiteOutput.md

 # SQLite Output
 ## Settings
 - Store
-	- Accesible path to write the SQLite file
+	- Accessible path to write the SQLite file
 	- No default, **Must** be present or component will take no action
 - Commit Time
     - Updates per second